Shoplifting: Walkout/pushout

 Some shoppers fill a shopping cart with unconcealed merchandise, and walk out of the store without paying.
-Security workers call that method "walkout" or "pushout".
+Loss prevention workers often refer to this method as a "walkout" or "pushout".
 With clothing, some shoplifters may simply put on a coat or jacket from the store and walk out wearing the item.
 This tactic is used because busy employees may simply not notice a person pushing a cart out without paying or walking out wearing a store-owned coat.
 Some "pushout" shoplifters purposefully exit quickly to avoid detection, as this gives employees less time to react.

 Many stores instruct employees other than those directly involved in theft prevention or security to confront someone only verbally to avoid any possibility of being held liable for injury or unwarranted detention.
 While that may allow stolen goods to not be recovered, the loss of revenue may be judged to be acceptable in light of the cost of a potential lawsuit or an employee being injured by a fleeing shoplifter.

 Offenders

-Offenders can be broken into two general categories, individuals who shoplift for personal gain, and professionals who shoplift for purposes of resale.
+Offenders can be broken into two general categories: individuals who shoplift for personal gain, and professionals who shoplift for purposes of resale.